Europe of Ideas

 The Scientific Committee is assisted by a Didactic council playing a role in terms of the organisation, proposals and development of didactic activities.

-The Renzo Imbeni Summer School has obtained the High Patronage of the President of the Republic of Italy, Mr. Giorgio Napolitano.
-It is held under the auspices of the European Parliament, the EU Committee of the Regions, the European Commission Representation in Italy, the Emilia Romagna Region, the Emilia Romagna Legislative Assembly and with the contribution of Fondazione Cassa di Risparmio di Modena.
+The Renzo Imbeni Summer School has obtained the High Patronage of the President of the Republic of Italy, Mr. Sergio Mattarella.
+It is held under the high patronage of the European Parliament, the patronage of the European Union Committee of the Regions, the European Commission Representation in Italy, the Italian Ministry of Foreign Affairs and International Cooperation, Regione Emilia Romagna and with the contribution of Fondazione Cassa di Risparmio di Modena.